 Daniel J. Hicklin, Ph.D., has served as our President and Chief Executive Officer since August 2019.
 Dr. Hicklin founded Werewolf Therapeutics in October 2017 and served as a consultant until his appointment as our President and Chief Executive Officer.
 Previously, Dr. Hicklin was a founder of Potenza Therapeutics, Inc., a privately held biotechnology company, and served as its President and Chief Executive Officer from April 2014 until its acquisition by Astellas Pharma Inc. in December 2018.
 From August 2013 until February 2014, Dr. Hicklin was President and Chief Scientific Officer of CoStim Pharmaceuticals, Inc., a privately held biotechnology company that was acquired by Novartis in February 2014.
 Dr. Hicklin has also served as an Executive Partner from 2014 to December 2019 and an advisor at MPM Capital since January 2020.
 Prior to joining CoStim Pharmaceuticals, Dr. Hicklin held several positions at Merck Research Laboratories (formerly the Schering-Plough Research Institute prior to its acquisition by Merck), including leading its Biologics Strategy for Oncology and the Immuno-Modulation Discovery team.
 Dr. Hicklin also previously held several positions at Imclone Systems Incorporated, including Vice President, Experimental Therapeutics.
 Dr. Hicklin has served as a member of the board of directors of several private biotechnology companies.
 Dr. Hicklin also currently serves on the Industry Advisory Committee for The Mark Foundation for Cancer Research.
 Dr. Hicklin holds an M.S. and Ph.D. in Microbiology and Immunology from New York Medical College, where he trained with Dr. Soldano Ferrone, and a B.S. from the University of Iowa.
-We believe that Dr. Hicklin's operational and historical experience with our company gained from being a founder and serving as our President and Chief Executive Officer and member of our board of directors, combined with his extensive experience in oncology drug discovery, qualifies him to serve as a member of our board of directors.
+We believe that Dr. Hicklin's operational and historical experience with our company gained from being a founder and serving as our President and Chief Executive Officer and member of our board of directors.

 Randi Isaacs, M.D., has served as our Chief Medical Officer since November 2020.
 Previously, from May 2010 until November 2020, Dr. Isaacs held roles of increasing responsibility as Clinical Program Leader, Deputy Site Head, and, from August 2015 to November 2020, Executive Director and Clinical Site Head of Translational Clinical Oncology at the Novartis Institutes for Biomedical Research.
 She previously held executive leadership roles in oncology and clinical development at Merck, Schering Plough and Sandoz.
 Prior to transitioning to the biopharmaceutical industry, Dr. Isaacs held various academic appointments, including Assistant Professor of Medicine in the Division of Hematology/Oncology at the State University of New York Health Sciences Center and Clinical Assistant Professor of Hematology/Oncology at the University of Medicine and Dentistry of New Jersey.
+Dr. Isaacs has served on the board of directors of C4 Therapeutics, Inc., a publicly traded biotechnology company, since May 2021.
+Dr. Isaacs also serves on the Scientific Advisory Board of MMF Investment Fund, a not-for-profit entity, and Tornado Therapeutics, a subsidiary of Cambrian Biopharma, Inc., a privately held entity.
 Dr. Isaacs earned her B.A. in Chemistry from Wellesley College and holds an M.D. with honors from Dartmouth Medical School.
 She completed her residency and postdoctoral training at the University of California San Francisco and University of Pennsylvania and hematology/medical oncology fellowship training at the Memorial Sloan-Kettering Cancer Center.